Zeehan: Railways

 Zeehan was an important railway location—the end of the Emu Bay Railway, and the beginning of the government-owned Strahan-Zeehan Railway service that connected to Strahan and Regatta Point, where the Mount Lyell Railway connected to Queenstown.
 Also at early stages of the town's history, a series of timber trams spread out from Zeehan towards the Pieman River as well as a number of other locations.

 Some of the smaller railway operations east of Zeehan were unique.
-One had the honour of having the first Garratt steam engine designed and built for its operations.
+One had the honour of having the first Garratt locomotive designed and built for its operations.

 After the government rail connection between Zeehan and Strahan closed, the Mount Lyell Company trucked its copper ore to the Emu Bay Railway terminus at Melba Flats, a few kilometres east of Zeehan.